 The Executive Director, governed by the Board of Commissioners, regularly reviews the agency's focus and direction.
-As a result of strong leadership, monitoring, and fostering an agency posture of teamwork, all departments work in unison to ensure that the Agency will fulfill a myriad of future needs, and continue to support our mission to be the premier agency in the affordable housing market.
+As a result of strong leadership, rigorous monitoring, and fostering an agency posture of teamwork, all departments work in unison to ensure that the Agency will fulfill a myriad of future needs, and continue to support our mission to be the premier agency in the affordable housing market.

-The following is a summary of PBCHA's Five Year Plan (FY2016-FY2020) and Annual Plan (FY2016) to be transmitted to the Department of Housing and Urban Development (HUD) before the beginning of the PHA's fiscal year.
+The following is a summary of PBCHA's Five Year Plan (FY2017-FY2021) and Annual Plan (FY2017) to be transmitted to the Department of Housing and Urban Development (HUD) before the beginning of the PHA's fiscal year.

-The purpose of the Agency Plan is to guide and propel the PBCHA to exercise optimum flexibility in meeting local housing needs within the community while also sustaining a standard of "high performance" and excellence.
+The purpose of the Agency Plan is to guide and propel the PBCHA to exercise optimum flexibility in meeting local housing needs within the community while also sustaining a high level of performance and excellence.

-The Agency Plan contains a FY2016- FY2020 Five-Year Plan that includes the Authority's mission and long range goals and objectives.
-The FY 2016 Annual Plan addresses the Authority's immediate operations, current policies, program participants, programs and the PHA's strategy for handling operational concerns, client concerns and needs, and programs and services for the upcoming fiscal year.
+The Agency Plan contains a FY2017- FY2021 Five-Year Plan that includes the Authority's mission and long range goals and objectives.
+The FY 2017 Annual Plan contains the Authority's strategies to address housing needs, provides information on the agency's financial resources, and serves as a road map for the Agency's policies, programs, and future development and agency projects.

-PBCHA will continue to improve its public image and agency profile through marketing and promotion of its vision, mission, values, and goals, through technology, networking, and community interactions.
+PBCHA continues to improve its public image and agency profile through marketing and promotion of its vision, mission, values, and goals, through technology, networking, community interactions, and superlative staff.
 The agency continues to significantly expand its engagement with governmental, non-profit, for-profit, and foundation partners that share the same vision, mission, and values, in an effort to provide greater opportunities for the community.